PG&E Safety Reporting Mobile App Pilot (Rulemaking A.19-07-019, PG&E Application for Approval of its Mobile Application and Supporting Systems Pilot)

 The Commission, with the approval of Decision D.25-01-008, closed this rulemaking, having addressed the issues for which the proceeding had been scoped.

-Primary objectives achieved in the course of this rulemaking include:
+Primary objectives achieved during this rulemaking include:

-- PG&E’s launch and trial of both an Android- and Apple-based downloadable mobile app versions to allow the public to report observed deficiencies in the field implicating the utility’s electrical assets; and
+• PG&E’s launch and trial of both an Android- and Apple-based downloadable Mobile App versions to allow the public to report observed deficiencies in the field implicating the utility’s electrical assets; and

-- Completion of an independent third-party evaluation to assess the rigor of PG&E’s approach and the effectiveness of the mobile app as a tool to reduce safety risk surrounding operation of PG&E’s electrical assets
+• Completion of an independent third-party evaluation to assess the rigor of PG&E’s approach and the effectiveness of the Mobile App as a tool to reduce safety risk surrounding operation of PG&E’s electrical assets

-Specifically, D.25-01-008 directed PG&E to initiate expanded, enhanced regulatory reporting to enable Commission staff to more closely monitor the speed at which the utility is able to convert customer reports made on the mobile app to corrective actions in the field made by PG&E to mitigate safety risk associated with electric utility assets.
+Additional work on the Mobile App effort lies ahead, including ongoing regulatory reporting and anticipated near-term modifications to the program.
+Specifically, D.25-01-008 directed PG&E to initiate expanded, enhanced regulatory reporting to enable Commission staff to more closely monitor the speed at which the utility is able to convert customer reports made on the Mobile App to corrective actions in the field made by PG&E to mitigate safety risk associated with electric utility assets.

 Additional directives made by the Commission within D.25-01-008 include:

-- Denying ratepayer reimbursement for mobile app-associated program costs now borne by PG&E shareholders
+• Denying ratepayer reimbursement for Mobile App-associated program costs now borne by PG&E shareholders

-- Denying PG&E’s request to recategorize the mobile app effort from pilot to permanent status pending a stronger showing of safety risk reduction resulting from mobile app program activities; and
+• Denying PG&E’s request to recategorize the Mobile App effort from pilot to permanent status pending a stronger showing of safety risk reduction resulting from Mobile App program activities; and

-- Authorizing PG&E’s request to shift its initial approach of maintaining two independently downloadable mobile apps supporting both Apple and Android smartphones to a simpler, less costly, and less arduous approach that moves the mobile app effort to an online system more fully integrated with PG&E’s existing customer service platform and that is also compatible with all laptop and desktop computing devices
+• Authorizing PG&E’s request to shift its initial approach of maintaining two independently downloadable Mobile Apps supporting both Apple and Android smartphones to a simpler, less costly, and less arduous approach that moves the Mobile App effort to an online system more fully integrated with PG&E’s existing customer service platform and that is also compatible with all laptop and desktop computing devices

 Regulatory Oversight in Support of the Mobile App Pilot Proceeding